Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 - Step 10: Verify FAQ content is relevant and helpful

 **Expected Results:**
-- Step 1: Home page loads
-- Step 2: FAQ section is visible
-- Step 3: List of questions is shown
-- Step 4: Question expands to show answer
-- Step 5: Answer appears with transition effect
-- Step 6: Expand/collapse icon changes
-- Step 7: Question collapses and answer hides
-- Step 8: Answer hides with transition effect
-- Step 9: Multiple answers can be visible at once
-- Step 10: Questions and answers are informative
+When navigating to the Home page, the page should load successfully.
+The FAQ section should be visible, typically located below the main content.
+A list of frequently asked questions should be displayed, each with a question text and an expand/collapse indicator.
+When a FAQ question is clicked, the question should expand to show the corresponding answer.
+The answer should appear with a smooth transition animation, providing a polished user experience.
+The expand/collapse icon should change to indicate the expanded state (e.g., from plus to minus).
+When an expanded question is clicked again, the question should collapse and the answer should hide.
+The answer should hide with a smooth transition effect, maintaining visual consistency.
+Multiple questions can be expanded simultaneously, allowing users to view multiple answers at once.
+The FAQ content should be relevant and helpful, addressing common questions about the system and visit process.

 **Actual Results:**
-- Step 1: Home page loads
-- Step 2: FAQ section is visible
-- Step 3: List of questions is shown
-- Step 4: Question expands to show answer
-- Step 5: Answer appears with transition effect
-- Step 6: Expand/collapse icon changes
-- Step 7: Question collapses and answer hides
-- Step 8: Answer hides with transition effect
-- Step 9: Multiple answers can be visible at once
-- Step 10: Questions and answers are informative
+FAQ section displayed correctly.
+Questions listed.
+Expand/collapse functionality worked.
+Smooth animations applied.
+Multiple questions expandable simultaneously.
+Content relevant and informative.

 **Status:** Passed